gseals/bestPractices/bestPractices.md

 * always increment the loop; otherwise, you will create an infinite loop

 * when running modules without webpack, always remember the type="module" in the script tag at the bottom of the HTML to enable the import/export

+* e.preventDefault() in every click function

+* $(e.target) is our magic bullet

+* apply click event to body

+* init function is an organizational piece that gathers everything that needs to run on page load

+* with an input and label, id & for have to match

+* with ES6 modules, type="module" must be present

+* technical debt: you want to find the fastest solution to deployment; determine when is best for you to build a bigger project